microsoft/objc-guide/Documentation/Patterns.md

 Using the three forward slash style of documentation distinguishes documentation comments from other non-documentation comments.
 This matches the [Swift recommended documentation style](https://swift.org/documentation/api-design-guidelines/), enabling better documentation block consistency across languages.

+Xcode can automatically add these for you.
+Put your cursor in the method/enum/etc. and then Editor menu -> Structure submenu -> add documentation or "Option + command + forward slash (“/“)"

 ## Examples

 ### Bad